kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

     !!!example
         ```
         alb.ingress.kubernetes.io/listen-ports: '[{"HTTP": 80}, {"HTTPS": 443}, {"HTTP": 8080}, {"HTTPS": 8443}]'
         ```

+- <a name="ssl-redirect">`alb.ingress.kubernetes.io/ssl-redirect`</a> enables SSLRedirect and specifies the SSL port that redirects to.

+    !!!note "Merge Behavior"
+        `ssl-redirect` is exclusive across all Ingresses in IngressGroup.

+        - Once defined on a single Ingress, it impacts every Ingress within IngressGroup.

+    !!!note ""
+        - Once enabled SSLRedirect, every HTTP listener will be configured with default action which redirects to HTTPS, other rules will be ignored.
+        - The SSL port that redirects to must exists on LoadBalancer.
+See [alb.ingress.kubernetes.io/listen-ports](#listen-ports) for the listen ports configuration.

+    !!!example
+        ```
+        alb.ingress.kubernetes.io/ssl-redirect: '443'
+        ```

 - <a name="ip-address-type">`alb.ingress.kubernetes.io/ip-address-type`</a> specifies the [IP address type](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#ip-address-type) of ALB.